 Have you heard the phrase “There are no guarantees in life?”

-If you’re a living being (which I assume you are, since you’re reading this) two things are most certainly guaranteed!
+If you’re a human being (which I assume you are, since you’re reading this) two things are most certainly guaranteed!

-Sounds morbid, I know.
+Sounds morbid, I know this is simply a fact of life.
 But there is a point to this morbidity, as you will see later in this post.